-It could be done at home no problem with sturdy free weight home equipment, not machines, to replicate a gym power-lifting workout, but working out in a gym environment with a friend for mutual support and safety reasons would be the best.
+It could be done at home with no problem with sturdy free-weight home equipment, not machines, to replicate a gym power-lifting workout, but working out in a gym environment with a friend for mutual support and safety reasons would be the best.

 About JVB Aka Jennifer Vogelgesang Blake

 Today she is a trainer and strength coach at The Movement Minneapolis, working with Jen Sinkler, also a reputable coach and author of strength and hypertrophy women workout programs like The Bigness Project and Lift Weight Faster.

 She decided to call herself JVB as an easy way for people to tell each of them apart.
 In her gym, she teaches men and women from all walks of life who train for strength, and now online as well.

 In recent years she started implementing “intuitive” training, or bio-feedback training, and she is one of the members of the online fitness portal girlsgonstrong.com.